chanslor/bcc-eBPF-tools-on-ol7/README.md

        width="654" height="450">
 </p>`

+I've been using ol7 for 1 year and sync'ing updates nightly with no issues.
+NOTE: Oracle Linux updates include updateinfo.xml.gz
+Which is extra metadata that contains security and CVE information.

-# After downloading the 7.4 .iso from [Oracle], my default kernel was 4.1
+After downloading the 7.4 .iso from [Oracle], my default kernel was 4.1 not 3.10 I was unable to make ebf/bcc work, so these instructions use elrepo's kernel.

 <img src="./default-uname.png">